 In the next year, both residents died while in the care of the nursing home.
 The nursing home asked the court to dismiss the case and require the plaintiffs to submit their cases through the arbitration process, as indicated in the pre-admission contracts.
 The state court rejected the nursing home’s argument, finding that a person’s access to the court system is a “sacred” right, and it can only be waived by an explicit statement in the power of attorney document.

 The Supreme Court reversed the state court’s decision, finding that the state court’s construction and application of this new rule violated the Federal Arbitration Act.
 The court explained that the Federal Arbitration Act makes arbitration agreements “valid, irrevocable, and enforceable,” unless an exception applies.
 As a general rule, an arbitration agreement is subject to contractual defenses, but the court held that arbitration contracts must be “viewed on an equal plane with other contracts.”
 Here, the court explained that the state court’s clear-statement rule treated arbitration contracts differently from other contracts, and thus it violated the Federal Arbitration Act.

 Has Your Loved One Suffered in a Maryland Nursing Home?

 If you have a loved one in a Maryland nursing home, and you believe that they may have been subject to abuse or neglect, you may be entitled to monetary compensation.
 While some arbitration contracts will be upheld by the courts, many are invalid for a number of reasons.
-The skilled personal injury and wrongful death attorneys at the Maryland-based law firm of Lebowitz & Mzhen, LLC have extensive experience and a successful track record litigating the validity of arbitration contracts.
+The skilled personal injury and wrongful death attorneys at the Maryland-based law firm of Lebowitz & Mzhen Personal Injury Lawyers have extensive experience and a successful track record litigating the validity of arbitration contracts.
 Call 410-654-3600 today to schedule a free consultation with a dedicated personal injury lawyer.